lextrack/Simple-Screen-Recorder/README.md

 - To stop the screen recording, click the "Stop Recording" button.
 The recorded video file will be saved in the "Recordings" folder.<br>

 - Additionally, you can record audio separately.
 Using the system of the screen recorder, you can record individually your microphone, desktop audio, or both of them.
-In the main window, select the option "Audio Recording" and then, you might record audio from your PC.
+In the main window, select the "Audio Recording" option and then, you could record audio from your PC.
 The recorded audio file will be saved in the "AudioRecordings" folder.<br>
 </p>

 <h2 align="center">Features</h2>